 - Women Who Excel podcast: Michelle McKinney, LISTEN.

 Do you invite Black peers you know and don’t know to events, Slack groups, Masterminds, and private communities?
+Do share opportunities?
 Don’t assume they know, be the invitation.

 Including Black peers isn’t a checkbox on an event list.
 It’s not one Black person on the panel.
 It’s not asking a Black person to talk only about Diversity when they have more experience to offer.
 Do you see them for who they are?
 Do you ask for their opinions and feedback?
 Do you implement their suggestions and give credit accordingly?

 Several years ago, Black women candidly shared their stories with me about being small business owners.
 Imagine being fearful of sharing your picture on your business page because you’re concerned people won’t hire you?
-Imagine only doing a specific type of work because you’re afraid people won’t hire you to highlight Black people.
+Imagine only doing a specific type of work because you’re afraid people won’t hire you.
 Imagine wearing your hair a specific way to fit in.
-Hearing their stories made me at loss for words.
-I had never considered they felt the need to hide who they were in order to fit in.
+Hearing their stories made me speechless.
+I’d never considered they felt the need to hide who they were in order to fit in.

 When any of us feel like we have to hide who we are it chips away at our soul.
-Our limits our creativity, work suffers, and our relationships are not as rich.
-Imagine how much more innovation and creativity the industry would have when Black people are able to show up as who they really are?
+It limits our creativity, work suffers, and our relationships are not as rich.
+Imagine how much more innovation and creativity the industry would have when Black people are able to show up authentically?

 Actively seek out and hire vendors, freelancers, and independent contractors from the Black community.
 Having a diverse network of vendors helps you build a better and more sustainable business.